-- 1. be four years old on or before September $1^{st}$ ; - 2. be limited English speaking and/or; - 3. meet the required economic guidelines; - 4. be homeless, as defined by 42 U.S.C.
-Section 11302 and/or; - 5. be the child/step-child of an active duty member of the US Armed Forces and/or - 6. be the child/step-child of a member of the U.S. Armed Forces who was injured or killed while serving on active duty and/or - 7. be or have ever been in the conservatorship of the Department of Family and Protective Services following an adversary hearing under Section 262.01, Family Code.
+- A. be four years old on or before September 1; - B. be limited English speaking and/or; - C. meet the required federal income guidelines; - D. be homeless, as defined by 42 U.S.C.
+Section 11302 and/or; - E. be the child/step-child of an active duty member of the US Armed Forces and/or; - F. be the child/step-child of a member of the U.S. Armed Forces who was injured or killed while serving on active duty and/or; - G. be or have ever been in the conservatorship of the Department of Family and Protective Services following an adversary hearing under Section 262.01, Family Code.